 The picture quality on the 17.3-inch panel is even more disappointing considering the impressive speed and extensive features: It is also fast thanks to a refresh rate of 360 Hz.
 However, the brightness is only around 200 cd/sqm2.
 The GE76 Raider also cannot compete with other high-end laptops in terms of contrast and color space coverage.

 Most gaming fans will probably be less bothered by the fact that the battery life is only around 4.5 hours – despite a large battery with 97 watt-hours.
 After all, 6.61 pounds of laptop and 3 pounds of power adapter are pretty heavy to carry around.
 Furthermore, the battery is only 53 percent recharged after one hour on the power adapter.

 MSI does not use mechanical switches on the keyboard.
 Also, the arrow keys are not offset and the Enter key only has one line.
 This is not ideal for gaming, but it is definitely pleasant for typing because the keystroke and the pressure feedback of the keys are great.
-The keyboard is also comparatively quiet and has a number pad, but its keys are narrower.
-The touchpad’s mouse click is quite loud, but the pressure feedback is pleasantly clear.
-It implements multi-finger gestures quickly and precisely.
+The keyboard is also comparatively quiet and has a number pad, but its keys are narrow.
+The touchpad’s mouse click is quite loud, but it responds to multi-finger gestures quickly and precisely.

 |Specifications||MSI GE76 RAIDER|